Raynos/json-globals/README.md

 <!-- [![browser support][5]][6] -->

-Safely embed serialized javascript or JSON in a page as temporary global data.
-RegExp objects are properly serialized and HTML tags are sanitized.
+Safely embed serialized JSON in a page as temporary global data.
+HTML tags are sanitized.

 ## Example for the server